-This analysis explores potential visual impacts of new Mill Site zoning (future development) on scenic public views.
-Per CEQA and the Coastal Act, only public scenic views are protected, e.g. scenic views from public properties (state parks, coastal trail) and from Highway 1 and other public streets.
+The Visual Analysis explores potential visual impacts of new Mill Site zoning (future development) on scenic public views.
+Per CEQA and the Coastal Act, only public scenic views are protected, e.g. scenic views from public properties (state parks, coastal trail), from CA Hwy 1 and other public streets.
 Private scenic views are not protected by CEQA or the Coastal Act and they are not explored in this analysis.

-This analysis follows a standard methodology, which includes:
+The analysis follows a standard methodology, which includes:

 - 1. Documentation and evaluation of existing public scenic views; - 2.
 Identification of potential impacts on scenic public views from proposed zoning; - 3.
-Simulation of potential impacts on scenic public views, given development regulations; and - 4.
-Review of existing and proposed policies that will mitigate and reduce impacts of impacts to scenic public views.
+Simulation of potential impacts on scenic public views, given development regulations; and

+4. Review of existing and proposed policies that will mitigate and reduce impacts of impacts to scenic public views.